Georgia Travel Advice

 Political demonstrations are common in Georgia and typically take place in Tbilisi, these can become violent spontaneously.
 Please avoid such public gatherings and make your way to a safe area in such circumstances.

 Kidnappings have occurred in Abkhazia, South Ossetia area bordering Russia.
-As such, please avoid travelling alone and take safety precautions and be aware of your surroundings.
+As such, the travel advice for Georgia is to avoid travelling alone and take safety precautions and be aware of your surroundings.

 Although the dress code in main cities such as Tbilisi are relaxed, rural areas are more reserved and retain conservative attitudes compared to other Western countries.
 You should dress appropriately and behave modestly in these areas.